pulp/plugin_template/README.md

   aiohttp_fixtures_origin
                         Identifies the network origin of the aiohttp fixtures.

+  github_org            The Github organization to use for the plugin.

   issue_tracker         Which issue tracker the project will use.
 Valid values are 'redmine' and
                         'github'.
 To switch from Redmine to GitHub use the --migrate-github-issues option.

+  keep_ci_update_for_latest_branches
+                        Total of X.Y branches for which CI updates are kept.
+The default is 5.

   docs_test             Include a CI build for testing the 'make html' command for sphinx docs.